xsp-cz/GenesisEnvs/README.md

     }
     torch.save(checkpoint, file_path)
 ```
 You can load a checkpoint by setting the `--load` flag.
-We've provided a successfully trained checkpoint `dqn_checkpoint.pth` for a Franka robot to grasp a block, which you can use for evaluation.
+We've provided a successfully trained checkpoint `logs/{task}_{algo}_checkpoint_released.pth` for a Franka robot to grasp a block, which you can use for evaluation.
 ```python
 def load_checkpoint(self, file_path):
     checkpoint = torch.load(file_path)